oe7drt/oe7drt-hugo/content/post/2020-01-27-aprs-with-hytera-pd785g-v9-firmware/index.md

 +++
-title = "APRS With The Hytera Pd785g And It's New Firmware v9" summary = "The short way of how I did this setup because it is a bit different than the ones that I've seen for the older firmware version V8." date = 2020-01-27T17:34:01+01:00 tags = ["dmr","ham radio","aprs","hytera"]
+title = '''APRS With The Hytera Pd785g And It's New Firmware v9''' summary = '''The short way of how I did this setup because it is a bit
+	different than the ones that I've seen for the older firmware version V8.''' date = 2020-01-27T17:34:01+01:00 tags = ["dmr","ham radio","aprs","hytera"]